Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Experiments

 \section{Experiments}

 In this section, we detail our experimental framework and findings.
-We begin by describing the evaluation benchmarks and the baselines used for comparison (\secref{sec:exp-benchmarks}).
+We begin by describing the evaluation benchmarks and the baseline models used for comparison (\secref{sec:exp-benchmarks}).
 Next, we present our key quantitative results across multiple multimodal benchmarks (\secref{quantitative}).
 Finally, we include ablations and analyses to share insights into \ourmethodshort (\secref{sec:ablation-analysis})